From the Talking Glossary of Genetic Terms

-For example, in a type of brain tumor called glioblastoma, doctors have had some success in treating patients with a drug, called temozolomide, that kills cancer cells by adding methyl groups to DNA.
-But that's only part of a very complex picture.
-Cells also contain a gene, called MGMT, that produces a protein that subtracts methyl groups - an action that counteracts the effects of temozolomide.
-In some glioblastomas, however, the switch for the MGMT gene has itself been turned off by methylation, which blocks production of the protein that counteracts temozolomide.
-Consequently, glioblastoma patients whose tumors have methylated MGMT genes are far more likely to respond to temozolomide than those with unmethylated MGMT genes.
+In a type of brain tumor called glioblastoma, doctors have had some success in treating patients with the drug temozolomide, which kills cancer cells by adding methyl groups to DNA.
+In some cases, methylation has a welcome secondary effect: it blocks a gene that counteracts temozolomide.
+Glioblastoma patients whose tumors have such methylated genes are far more likely to respond to temozolomide than those with unmethylated genes.

-To come up with a complete list of all the possible changes that can lead to cancer, the National Institutes of Health (NIH) has started a project called The Cancer Genome Atlas.
-Beginning with glioblastoma, these researchers are comparing the genomes and epigenomes of normal cells to those of cancer cells.
-They are looking for any changes in the DNA sequence, called mutations; changes in the number and structure of chromosomes; changes in the amounts of proteins produced by genes; and changes in the number of methyl groups on the DNA.
+To compile a complete list of possible epigenomic changes that can lead to cancer, researchers in The Cancer Genome Atlas (TCGA) Network, which is supported by the National Institutes of Health (NIH), are comparing the genomes and epigenomes of normal cells with those of cancer cells.
+Among other things, they are looking for changes in the DNA sequence and changes in the number of methyl groups on the DNA.

 How are researchers exploring the epigenome?

 In a field of study known as epigenomics, researchers are trying to chart the locations and understand the functions of all the chemical tags that mark the genome.